Franco Morbidelli: Monster Energy Yamaha MotoGP (2021–2023)

 During Morbidelli's rehabilitation, it was announced that he would move up to the factory Yamaha Motor Racing team for the rest of 2021 (starting from Misano), and also through 2022, officially replacing the vacated seat left by Maverick Viñales who was abruptly sacked by the team in August 2021.
 Morbidelli’s seat at the satellite Yamaha team was taken over by Andrea Dovizioso, who returned to the sport after a racing break and some test riding with Aprilia.
 After Morbidelli was deemed healthy enough to race by doctors, he returned to the championship on an unfamiliar bike, after missing five race weekends.
 This showed in his results, finishing in the points just twice in the season's last five races, ending the year 17th in the standings, with 47 points.
 For the 2022 MotoGP World Championship, Morbidelli was partnered by old teammate, the reigning World Champion Fabio Quartararo at the Yamaha Motor Racing team.

 Prima Pramac Racing (2024)

 Morbidelli officially joined Pramac Ducati starting the 2024 season.
 He will accompany Jorge Martín at this team who uses the latest Ducati motorbike.
 Meanwhile, his position at Monster Energy Yamaha is known to have been replaced by Álex Rins.
 The certainty of Morbidelli's move to Pramac Ducati was also confirmed after Marco Bezzecchi's refusal to move to Pramac.
 In a season largely marked by his adaption to the Ducati, Morbidelli finished the 2024 campaign in 9th place, whilst taking his first sprint race podium at the San Marino Grand Prix.

-VR46 Racing Team (2025–present)
+VR46 Racing Team (2025–2026)

 For the 2025 season, Morbidelli moved to the Pertamina Enduro VR46 Racing Team, still riding with the Ducati Desmosedici GP24, where he partners Fabio Di Giannantonio.

-Morbidelli is set to remain with the VR46 Racing Team alongside Di Giannantonio for the 2026 season.
+Morbidelli remained with the VR46 Racing Team alongside Di Giannantonio for the 2026 season.

+Morbidelli is set to leave VR46 Racing Team at the end of 2026 season.